 Apart from some exceptions that target power users, online solutions provide streamlined interfaces that are easy to use and require few steps to backup your hard drive or computer.
 Many offer the ability to backup by file type or manual tagging, too.

 Online solutions are helpful when you need to backup multiple computers because you can oversee each backup from a centralized web hub.
 If that interests you, read our best online backup for multiple computers article.
 You can also use online backup for external drives.
-For more on that, read our best cloud storage for external drives piece.
+For more on that, read our best cloud storage for external drives or online backup with versioning pieces.

 In the rest of this article, we’re going to describe the best offline backup services and see how they stack up.